codeavengers4/core-avengers/README.md

-# FraudShield Galaxy
+# Scam Shield

-FraudShield Galaxy is a web application built with Vite, React, and ShadCN.
+Scam Shield is a web application built with Vite, React, and ShadCN.

 ## Prerequisites